AnnaVargova/AutomationShield_wiki/Home.md

 | BlowShield    |        |✅      | ✅        |        |         |||
 | TugShield    |        |✅      | ✅         |        |         |||

-❌ - Can not be deployed for technical reasons.
+- ❌ Can not be deployed for technical reasons.
-¹ - Serial communication only, no deployment possible.
+- ¹ Serial communication only, no deployment possible.
-² - LabView Linx: lower end of loop speed is ~150 Hz (~ 7 ms) for a LED toggle example
+- ² LabView Linx: lower end of loop speed is about 150 Hz (7 ms) for a LED toggle example

 ## How to Get the Library